Transfer a TSP

 What you need to know about transferring funds from a Thrift Savings Plan

-- A Thrift Savings Plan is a tax-qualified retirement plan for United States civil service employees and retirees as well as for members of the uniformed services.
+- A Thrift Savings Plan is a tax-qualified retirement plan for United States civil service employees, retirees, and uniformed services members.
 Call your plan administrator to determine if a transfer of funds is permitted.
-The trustee to trustee transfer is not a taxable event.
+The trustee-to-trustee transfer is not a taxable event.
 Unlike an IRA transfer, the TSP trustee will accept instructions only from the account owner, YOU.
 In some cases, you will need to have the transfer paperwork notarized.
-Once the transfer is initiated, please allow two to three weeks for the funds arrive to your new Self Directed IRA.
+Once the transfer is initiated, please allow two to three weeks for the funds to arrive in your new Self Directed IRA.